yazz/VisualJS/README.md

 - Create an app in your web browser
 - Share the app with others by sending them the app URL

-Visual Javascript is perfect for small internal web apps or microservices, but not so suitable for high performance apps or low level systems.
+Visual Javascript is perfect for small internal web apps or microservices.
 Some demo apps can be found at https://yazz.com (Yazz sponsors development of the tool).
 <br/><br/><br/>